The Summon

 The hardest part of a combat is never the dice — it's keeping the whole board in your head while the table watches you stall.
 The War Table runs it for you, right on top of the adventure.

 Gnasher's Grimoire is free, and it always will be — it's the shelf, and a shelf only matters once there's something on it.
 What you fill it with is up to you.
-Load it with free Table Keepers from The Hoard and the weekly one-shots, or add paid Keepers when you want more teeth.
+Load it with free Table Keepers from The Hoard, then fill it with the Bi-Weekly One-Shots and Keepers when you want more teeth.
 Own more, summon more.
 That's the whole deal.

 Find them on itch.io — with DriveThruRPG on the way.

-Join The Weekly One-Shot — freeWant to see what drops into it?
+Download Gnasher's Grimoire — free Join The Bi-Weekly One-Shot — freeWant to see what drops into it?
 Meet the Adventure Keepers — the self-contained adventures the Grimoire is built to hold — or grab free tools from The Hoard.